devops-culture-project/labs/ci-cd-docker/README.md

 Ensure that the docker image created:
     `docker image ls`

+In your machine - please create the following directory:
+    `mkdir /var/jenkins_home`

 Attached there is a docker-compose.yml file.
 It will set up your Jenkins server.
 On your own: